nuagesdencre/CI_PracticalPython/README.md

     - Pages 1, 2, 3

-        I. Use the back arrow or backspace brings the following message "Confirm form submission" as moving along the story, I submit forms and store details in the session accordingly.
+        I. Using the back arrow or backspace brings the following message "Confirm form submission" as moving along the story, I submit forms and store details in the session accordingly.
         This discourages me to go back to the previous page and to try and read carefully before clicking on a button.

         II.
 I can review the riddle given at the beginning of the story at the bottom of all pages.